Fin-san/predicting-admission-UCPH-OLS/README.md

 | Odontologi                    |      11.52 |       10.8 |              7 |
 | VeterinÃ¦rmedicin             |      11.28 |       11   |              3 |

 A few notes should be added to the table.
-First and foremost, the added bonus "hurtig start bonus" is removed from 2020, this will most likely have an ernomous impact on the admission rates and will, everything else equal, lower the admission rates compared to former years.
+First and foremost, the added bonus "hurtig start bonus" is removed from 2020, this will most likely have an enormous impact on the admission rates and will, everything else equal, lower the admission rates compared to former years.
 Furthermore, the model assumes stationarity in the general level of grades, so if the mean grade of all students applying to UCPH is higher, it will have an increasing effect on the admission rates.